Akash1590/semantic-web-application/README.md

 # semantic-web-application
-For Running this application First you have download the fuseki server.
+For Running this application First you have download the fuseki server.<br>
 Download the fuseki sever from this URL: https://jena.apache.org/download/ and download Apache Jena Fuseki(apache-jena-fuseki-3.17.0.tar.gz)
 After downloading, unzip the file and rename the folder as "Fuseki" and move it to C:\\
 Copy the rdf.ttl file which is located on "datafiles" folder and then put it to Fuseki folder.